Table Of Contents

 The look of the grain will depend on your sensor resolution and how you want to present your photos.
 I designed the grain to look good at 100% and not at the 3000px displayed here.
 Just so if I ever want to print, I don’t need to mess with it again.
 I usually like my grain somewhere around 15-20 with the amount, 25 with the size, and 50 with roughness.
 More or less depending on the shot.
 Sometimes I’ll do a little bit more with Black & White but the grain is nice because it will give the images a little bit of texture and it can even create an illusion of more detail even if the shot is soft.

 Tips & Tricks Conclusions

 Before buying the Canon 24-105mm, I would have brought two cameras, likely the X-T3 and the X-Pro2 with each camera using a different lens, probably a 23mm (35mm) and a 90mm (135mm) and I would probably switch a few times throughout the event.
 But, I never would have been able to shoot out a scene as complete as I did with this scene with this zoom lens.
-It turns out that most of the shots where at around 50mm, around 80mm or at 105mm so I could have done it probably with a two prime setup with a 50mm and something like a 85mm.
+It turns out that most of the shots were at around 50mm, around 80mm, or at 105mm so I could have done it probably with a two-prime setup with 50mm and something like 85mm.